EdelCorbett/CREATE-DREAMS/README.md

 * GitHub pages was used to deploy the site.
 * This was done by:
-  1. Sign in to GitHud account
+  1. Sign in to GitHub account
   2. Go to [GitHub repository](https://edelcorbett.github.io/CREATE-DREAMS/),
-  3. Go to the Settings
+  3. Go to the **Settings**
-  4. Click "pages" on the navgation on the left hand side .
+  4. Click **Pages** on the navgation on the left hand side .
-   From the source section drop-down menu, select the **Main** Branch, then click "Save".
+  5. In the source section select the **Main** Branch
-* The page will be automatically refreshed detailed ribbon display to indicate the successful deployment.
+  6. Select the root folder
+  6. Then click "Save".
+* The site is deployed and is accessable by the URL at top of page

 LIVE LINK  [CREATE DREAMS](https://edelcorbett.github.io/CREATE-DREAMS/)